depuits/mpd-server/README.md

 - **disconnect** *(connection)*
 - **idle** *(connection)*

-Emitted when the connection is going in to idle mode as describe [here](https://www.musicpd.org/doc/protocol/command_reference.html).
+Emitted when the connection is going in to idle mode as describe [here](https://www.musicpd.org/doc/html/protocol.html#querying-mpd-s-status).

 - **noidle** *(connection)*

 Emitted when the connection exits the idle mode.

 - **error** *(error, connection)*

+Emitted on socket error event.

+- **commanderror** *(error, connection, errorAck)*

+Emitted when a command handler failed.
+The third parameter is the error  response as described in the [protocol](https://www.musicpd.org/doc/html/protocol.html#failure-responses).

 - **system** *(subsystem, connection)*

 Emitted when a subsytem update is send.